oneapi-src/oneDAL/docs/source/daal/data-management/data-serialization-and-deserialization.rst

 The InputDataArchive class provides interfaces for creation of a serialized object archive.
 The OutputDataArchive class provides interfaces for deserialization of an object from the archive.
-To reduce network traffic, memory, or persistent storage footprint, you can compress data objects during serialization and decompress them back during deserialization.
-To this end, provide Compressor and Decompressor objects as arguments for InputDataArchive and OutputDataArchive constructors respectively.
-For details of compression and decompression, see :ref:`data_compression`.

 A general structure of an archive is as follows: